 ON THIS PAGE: You will find information about how many people learn they have leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-This year, an estimated 48,610 people of all ages (27,880 men and 20,730 women) in the United States will be diagnosed with leukemia.
+This year, an estimated 52,380 people of all ages (30,100 men and boys and 22,280 women and girls) in the United States will be diagnosed with leukemia.
 HCL accounts for about 2% of all leukemia diagnoses.
-An estimated 15,680 people (9,720 men and 5,960 women) in the United States will be diagnosed with CLL this year.
+An estimated 15,720 people (9,100 men and boys and 6,620 women and girls) in the United States will be diagnosed with CLL this year, though CLL is rare in children.
 There are no current estimates for how many people develop PLL.

 Cancer statistics should be interpreted with caution.
 Estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with B-cell leukemia.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014, and the ACS website.